polterguy/lizzie/docs/introduction.md

 in Lizzie.
 However, you can accomplish the same result by using the `any` and the `all` functions.
 The `any` is the equivalent of OR in a traditional programming language, while `all` is the equivalent of AND.
-The `any` function will return true if any of its arguments evaluates to true, while `all` will only return true if all of its arguments yields true.
+The `any` function will return non-null if any of its arguments evaluates to non-null, while `all` will only return non-null if all of its arguments yields non-null.
 This allows you to combine `any` and `all` to accomplish the same as OR and AND would do for you normally.
 Consider the following.